Missouri Drug Laws: What You Need to Know

 Marijuana Possession vs. Other Controlled Substances

 The severity of the penalties that first-time offenders face will vary depending on the type of banned substance in their possession.
-Most drug possession charges are classified as a class D felony.
+Most drug possession charges are classified as class D felonies.

 However, the laws regarding the possession of marijuana are different.
 Having less than 35g of marijuana or synthetic cannabinoids in your possession is a Class A felony in Missouri.
-But, the possession of more than 35g of marijuana constitutes a Class D crime.
+But, possessing more than 35g of marijuana constitutes a Class D felony.

-This means all Missouri drug possession charges are class D felonies, except for possession of 35 grams or less of marijuana or synthetic cannabinoids.
+This means all Missouri drug possession charges are class D felonies, except for possessing 35 grams or less of marijuana or synthetic cannabinoids.

 Penalties For Missouri Drug Possession